maxfordham/ipyautoui/README.md

 - Doesn't support nested objects or arrays.
 Coming soon...

+- AutoUi uses [__pydantic__](https://github.com/samuelcolvin/pydantic/) to define the schema of User Input form, and then infers the widget to use based on type and user-directives
+- `ipyautoui.custom.` provides useful widgets (e.g. iterable) that aren't included within the core ipywidgets library
+- ipyautoui defines a best practice for creating and integrating custom widgets, and as default includes some widgets from other opular widget libraries (e.g. ipydatagrid, ipyfilechooser).
+- ipyautoui handles observing the values, and maintains a stateful and validated `.value` parameter for the whole user input form.
+- TODO: AutoUi also allows the user to specify the usage of [__ipyvuetify__](https://github.com/widgetti/ipyvuetify) and [__vuetify-jsonschema-form__](https://github.com/koumoul-dev/vuetify-jsonschema-form)
+    - __note__. this is the recommended approach for simple and generic input forms.
+Where custom UI objects are required these can be built using the ipyautoui core library.

 ## DisplayFiles

 `(TODO: name change to display, facilitating display of database data?)`